emiperez/idgenerators/README.md

 # idgenerators
-Id generators for java
+Id Generators for Java.

-Some classes that implement the interface IdGenerator<T> where T is the type returned by its only method getId()
+Some classes that implement the interface IdGenerator<T> where T is the type returned by its only method getId():

 Class | Description
 ------------ | -------------